lorentzforces/git-corpa/README.md

 ## Current project to-dos (in no particular order):

 - Use this a bit to shake down bugs.
-- Add a CLI flag to skip showing context.
 - Colorize CLI output (when stdout is not a pipe).
 - Make keyword searching configurable so people can set their own custom keywords.
 - make the diff-ref configuration option a listable value, so the user can define multiple refs (e.g. `origin/main` and `origin/master`), and the program will choose the first one it detects exists